There are many myths and false beliefs about mutual funds circulating in the markets.

 The NAV of any mutual fund does not indicate how much it will grow.

 The value of a mutual fund can go down in the short term.
-This is even more relevant in case of an equity mutual fund.
+This is even more relevant in the case of an equity mutual fund.

 This is no reason to panic.
 The value of a mutual fund investment cannot consistently keep going upward.